In this help menu you will learn How To:

 Tip : To see which fields have been aggregated in each cluster, hover over the field cluster.

 Users can determine in which field or group of fields they want to search for their query expression.
-For example, a user may want to search for a specific character’s name (e.g., Mies Bouwman).
+For example, a user may want to search for a specific cast member’s name (e.g., Mies Bouwman).
 In that case:

 Tip : To see the list of metadata fields per collection, as well as their definitions, use the Collection Inspector tool.